VirtusLab/scala-cli/examples/scala-versions/README.md

 -->

-It will run using latest stable release of Scala (3.0.2 by the time of writting this doc.)
+It will run using latest stable release of Scala (3.0.2 by the time of writing this doc.)

 Scala version can be also provided from command line using `--scala` (with `-S` and `--scala-version` aliases)